-Under the FSA's approach, as a Japanese banking group subject to the FSB TLAC standard, we expect to be subject to an SPE resolution regime.
-Upon implementation of the applicable TLAC requirements for Japanese G-SIBs, we expect the Notes to qualify as external TLAC due in part to their structural subordination to the liabilities of our subsidiaries, including our regulated banking subsidiaries.
-We intend to use the proceeds from our issuance of the Notes to fund the operations of BTMU through loans and for general corporate purposes.
+Under the FSA's approach, as a Japanese banking group subject to the FSB TLAC standard, we expect to be subject to a Single Point of Entry, or SPE, resolution regime where resolution powers are applied to the top-level entity of a banking group by a single national resolution authority.
+In addition to the external TLAC requirements to be applied at the bank holding company level, a key element of the effectiveness of the SPE resolution regime is to require the bank holding company of a G-SIB in Japan to cause its material subsidiaries or material sub-groups that are designated as systemically important by the FSA to maintain a certain level of capital and debt recognized as having loss-absorbing and recapitalization capacity, or internal TLAC.
+Under the FSA's approach, when we, as a bank holding company, become subject to the TLAC requirements, we may need to restructure loans to, and investments in, our material subsidiaries or material sub-groups to meet such internal TLAC requirements.
+Upon implementation of the applicable TLAC requirements for G-SIBs in Japan, we expect the Notes to qualify as external TLAC due in part to their structural subordination to the liabilities of our subsidiaries, including our regulated banking subsidiaries.
+We intend to use the proceeds from the sale of the Notes to fund the operations of BTMU through loans.
 See "Use of Proceeds."

-In light of the currently anticipated TLAC regulations in Japan under the FSA's approach, including the expected SPE resolution strategy, we expect that MUFG, as the group holding company, will become the primary funding entity for the issuance of debt securities, while BTMU and MUTB will continue to issue certain unsecured bonds, structured bonds and secured bonds which will not carry TLAC eligibility or will be denominated in currencies other than U.S. dollars, yen and euro.
+In light of the currently anticipated TLAC regulations in Japan under the FSA's approach, including the expected SPE resolution strategy, we expect that MUFG, as the group holding company, will become the primary funding entity for the issuance of TLAC eligible debt securities, while BTMU, MUTB, MUSHD and other subsidiaries will continue to issue certain unsecured bonds, structured bonds and collateralized bonds which will not carry TLAC eligibility or will be denominated in currencies other than U.S. dollars, yen and euro.